Back to website

 That Jennifer Lopez Snub Is Only the Beginning of the 2020 Oscars’ Latino Problem

-“Both snubs have become two of the most widely discussed disses inside a distressingly white list of nominees. … But while the Lopez and Nyong’o snubs are symptoms of a broad diversity issue within the Oscars, they’re also part of a more specific problem: Latino exclusion and erasure.
+“Both snubs have become two of the most widely discussed disses inside a distressingly white list of nominees.
+(If Monday’s choices made anything clear, it’s that the 68% male, 84% white voting members of the Academy are not as progressive as they might like to believe.)
+But while the Lopez and Nyong’o snubs are symptoms of a broad diversity issue within the Oscars, they’re also part of a more specific problem: Latino exclusion and erasure.
 These performers deserved the kind of attention the Oscars rarely bestow on Latin American talent—but the amount of buzz both generated leading up to the nominations has made the oversight even more egregious.
 It’s already been a very weird awards season for Latino film fans, and at this rate it’s only bound to get weirder.”

 Number Of Latinos In Hollywood Films Is Dismal.
 What Needs To Change?